Sunday, July 31, 2022

 I don't remember how many church classroom and pulpit lessons I have had in my life about work and the virtues of being a hard worker.
 The lessons were always the same--teaching that hard work was a virtue.
 I remember many class members sharing how they had taught their children to be hard workers and as a result they were all successful.
 Successful at what I wondered?
 Not once in these lessons did the teacher/speaker ask or talk about what work we as members of His church should be doing.
 (I can tell you right now that it is not ecclesiastical.)
 The lessons never took into account what work we should be doing, but only that we be hard workers.
 I remember Hugh Nibley saying once that even successful criminals work hard.
 Is hard work in that case a virtue?
 I often quoted Nephi during these lessons (2 Nephi 26:30-31) where he records that "the laborer in Zion shall labor for Zion; for if they labor for money they shall perish," only to be met with silence.

-I always wondered during these lessons what we were doing to each other in the church, where we would reinforce in one another the assumption that tangible and visible rewards and success are promised to those who work the hardest.
+I always wondered during these lessons what we were doing to each other in the church, where we were reinforcing in one another the assumption that tangible and visible rewards and success are promised to those who work the hardest.
 This assumption is certainly not taught by the gospel of Jesus Christ.
 The gospel promises rewards, but "not as the world giveth, give I unto you" (John 14:27 emphasis added).
 Rather "He who doeth the works of righteousness shall receive his rewards, even peace in this world, and eternal life in the world to come" (D&C 59:23).
 By contrast, those whose vision is influenced by the world measure their success by being "seen of men."
 Of such the Savior said, "They have their reward" (Matthew 6:5).

 Despite the scripture narrative of not laboring for money, only doing His works or the works of righteousnes, and not laboring for that which gives no life, the assumptions of contemporary America's success ethic are deeply rooted and powerfully ingrained among the membership of the church.
 But during the first sixty or seventy years after the organization of the church, there were profound distinctions between the culture of the Latter-day Saints and the culture of America.
 The Saints had their own ideas, not only of theology but about the total cultural environment, including economic, social and political systems.
 During the nineteenth-century heyday of Yankee individualism, "survival of the fittest" was in all its brutality a cherished way of American life.
 But in the mountains of the west, the Great Basin Kingdom of that era was as isolated culturally as it was geographically.
 Indeed, the church and its people had been rejected by the melting pot called America in large measure because they would not melt into the pattern of Yankee values.